GBHS-Amateur-Radio/.github/profile/README.md

 Want to help with a project?
 Pick a repository that interests you and get involved!

-You can contribute through research, documentation, programming, testing, hardware, or project development.
+You can contribute through documentation, testing, and project development.
 No prior experience is required.

 Each project has its own repository where we'll document our progress and contributions.